Bymarka

-Bymarka is a large park and nature reserve on the west side of the city of Trondheim in Trøndelag county, Norway.
+Bymarka is a large park and nature reserve on the west side of the city of Trondheim in the western part of Trondheim Municipality in Trøndelag county, Norway.

 Location and use

 Bymarka is situated to the west of the city center and has an area of 80 km2, with more than 200 km of walking tracks.
 Bymarka is very popular for cross-country skiing in the winter, and for walks, hiking or jogging in the summer.
 There is a golf course on the fringe near the city.
 Bymarka borders the Byåsen district, and can be reached by the Gråkall Line tram line or by car.

 Forests and habitats

 The elevation in Bymarka is from 200 to 565 m above sea level, except in the hilly northern part, which reaches down to the Trondheimsfjord.
 There are more than 10 lakes, and many bogs.
 However, Bymarka is largely covered with forest, much of it planted between the years 1870 and 1940.
 Some non-native trees were planted, such as European Larch and Douglas fir, and there is also Sycamore maple and European ash at the lowest elevations.
 The most common tree species are the native Norway spruce, Scots pine and Downy birch.
 Storheia, Bosbergheia, and Gråkallen are mountains that reach above the treeline (which is at approx 500 m above sea level) and have some alpine vegetation.
 As there are no higher mountains nearby, there is a nice view over Trondheim, the fjord, and mountain ranges including Trollheimen to the south and Sylane (which is partly in Sweden) to the east.

 Part of the northern area of Bymarka is protected and preserved as a nature reserve, stretching from an elevation of around 450 m near Herbernheia and northwards down towards the fjord.
 This reserve therefore includes several vegetation zones: North boreal (above 400 m above sea level), middle boreal (200 to 400 m, the most common in Bymarka) and southern boreal (below 200 m), the latter zone is rare among protected areas as it is heavily used for farming in Norway.
 The lowland on the southern (Gaulosen) and western (Byneset) fringes of Bymarka contains areas of more southern hemiboreal vegetation.
 One of these locations has an especially rich understory, and has traditionally been used by the locals for collecting plants believed to have medical properties, hence the name Apoteket (The Pharmacy).